 Sunday is Christ the King Sunday, the last Sunday the liturgical year.
-I must confess it is not a celebration that is very much on my radar screen and this year with it falling after rather than before American Thanksgiving, I have given it even less attention.
-I thought that this celebration must date from the Middle Ages, but discovered recently Pope Pius XI added it in 1925.
-He intended it as a day to celebrate and remember Christ’s kingship over all creation, as well as remind us that all humankind must submit to Christ’s rule.
+I must confess it is not a celebration that is very much on my radar screen and this year with it falling the week of American Thanksgiving, I have given it even less attention.
+I thought that this celebration must date from the Middle Ages, but discovered recently that Pope Pius XI added it in 1925.
+He intended it as a day to celebrate and remember Christ’s kingship over all creation, as well as to remind us that all humankind must submit to Christ’s rule.

 Images of God, as Lord and King seem foreign in a democratic, individualistic society.
 But our all-powerful God, is also all-loving, and all-merciful.
 God’s heart aches to once more be in a loving relationship with his creatures.
 This is what Christ’s kingship is all about.
 We must submit to Jesus as our Lord and King, but it is a submission that paradoxically brings with it liberation, freedom from sin and a life of wholeness for us, for others and for God’s world.

 I love this powerful image of Jesus as King and the kingdom of God as a place of hope that Foy Vance gives us here: